 Experience the wild & untamed golf of Northern Ireland

-Home of The 148th Open at Royal Portrush and home to the Golf Digest Number One Golf Course in the World, Royal County Down, it's no wonder that Northern Ireland has forged a truly stellar reputation with our customers.
+Home of The 153rd Open at Royal Portrush and home to Golf Digest's Number One Golf Course in the World, Royal County Down, it's no wonder that Northern Ireland has forged a truly stellar reputation with our customers.
 With over 90 exceptional golf courses that inhabit the untamed landscape that can be played at fantastic value, a golf break in Northern Ireland is a no-brainer for any golf fanatic.
-And with great access via Stena Line ferries or direct flights into Belfast, accessing fairways in Northern Ireland has never been so simple.
+And with great access via Stena Line and P&O ferries or direct flights into Belfast, accessing fairways in Northern Ireland has never been so simple.

 Why book a Northern Ireland golf break?